| 8:30 AM |

 Integrating Performance, Power Efficiency, and Sustainability, Next Generation Memory

-By Wang Li, Senior Director of Packaging Development & Engineering, Micron |
+By Wang Li, Senior Director, Package Development and Engineering (PDE), Micron Technology |

 Next Generation Manufacturing Resilience, Building Supply Chain Agility